-U.S. job growth surges; unemployment rate rises to 4.0 percent
+U.S. job growth jumps; unemployment rate rises to 4.0 percent

 The report came two days after the Fed signaled its three-year interest rate hike campaign might be ending because of rising headwinds to the economy, including financial market volatility and slowing global growth.

+“The Fed chickened out on further rate hikes this year and boy are they ever misreading the tea leaves on where the economy is going next,” said Chris Rupkey, chief economist at MUFG in New York.
+“U.S. companies have not let up one bit on their hiring in response to risks out there in the world economy.”

 Nonfarm payrolls jumped by 304,000 jobs last month, the largest gain since February 2018, the Labor Department said.
-Job growth was boosted by hiring at construction sites, retailers and business services as well as at restaurants and hotels.
+Job growth was boosted by hiring at construction sites, retailers and business services as well as at restaurants, hotels and amusement parks.

-But data for November and December was revised down to show 70,000 fewer jobs created than previously reported.
-The economy needs to create roughly 100,000 jobs per month to keep up with growth in the working-age population.
+But the economy added 70,000 fewer jobs than previously reported in November and December.
 Economists polled by Reuters had forecast payrolls increasing by 165,000 jobs in January.
+Roughly 100,000 per month are needed to keep up with growth in the working-age population.

 The government shutdown saw about 380,000 workers furloughed but President Donald Trump signed a law guaranteeing these employees back pay.
-As a result, these workers were included in the January payrolls count in the survey of employers.
+As a result, these workers were included in the survey of employers from which the payrolls number is calculated.

-The furloughed workers were, however, considered unemployed on “temporary layoff” in the separate household survey from which the jobless rate is calculated.
-This pushed up the unemployment rate by one-tenth of a percentage point from 3.9 percent in December.
+The furloughed workers were, however, considered unemployed on “temporary layoff” in the separate survey of households from which the jobless rate is derived.
+This lifted the unemployment rate by one-tenth of a percentage point from 3.9 percent in December.
 The shutdown ended last Friday after Trump and Congress agreed to temporary government funding, without money for his U.S.-Mexico border wall.

+The dollar rose against the euro and the yen after the employment report, while U.S. Treasury prices fell.
+U.S. stock futures reversed losses.

 Average hourly earnings rose three cents, or 0.1 percent in January after accelerating 0.4 percent in December.
-That left the annual increase in wages at 3.2 percent.
+That lowered the annual increase in wages to 3.2 percent from 3.3 percent in December.

-With key data from the Commerce Department, including the fourth-quarter gross domestic product report, still delayed because of the government shutdown, the employment report is the strongest evidence yet that the economy remains on solid ground.
+With key data from the Commerce Department, including the fourth-quarter gross domestic product report, still delayed because of the government shutdown, the employment report is the clearest evidence yet that the economy remains on solid ground.

 The Fed on Wednesday kept interest rates steady but said it would be patient in raising borrowing costs further this year.
 The U.S. central bank removed language from its December policy statement that risks to the outlook were “roughly balanced.”